PandorumProject/pandorum-solidity/README.md

 ![pandorum flow](https://github.com/PandorumProject/pandorum-solidity/blob/master/images/pandorum-flow.png)

 For each Idea published in the Pandorum Blockchain, one smart-contract with all the requiered protocol will be made and it will be registered in the main contract of Pandorum Creative Network.
-Eventough an idea could miss the Idea Clash event, its still possible to ask for crowdfunding in order to make the project happen.
+Eventough an idea could miss the Pandorum Brainstorm event, its still possible to ask for crowdfunding in order to make the project happen.

 ### To Consider

-Altough this is Alpha Version, we believe this could be very usefull under some certain aspect of characteristics which will be mentioned below.
+Altough this is alpha Version only, we believe this could be very usefull under some certain aspect of characteristics which will be mentioned below.

-* Pandorum Token is the way of paying users for finishing tasks or making proposals in the theoretical level
-* Merit Token is a way of accountability of impact, which are sent only in one direction after it gets burned for Pandorum Tokens.
 * Cycles are the unit of time that we will use in the protocol, we can consider them as mid-range "time ticks"
-* Pandorum Protocol is meant to work in cycles of constant improvement, if a cycle repeats over time, it will be more possible to stop each round, since the range of possibilities gets reduced.
+* Pandorum Protocol is meant to work in cycles of constant improvement, if a cycle repeats over time, it will hopefully be more possible to success each next round, since the range of possibilities gets reduced.
 * This system requires of an Account Manager, which does not have direct permissions over the funds, but has over, starting / calling a cycle in the Network.
 * We use a side-chain with no barrier entry fees to do all the voting process and low-cost modifications in the smart-contracts.
 * Code only works on Remix IDE Compiler V.0.4.23, will be updated ASAP.
+* Merit Token is a way of accountability of impact, which are sent only in one direction before it gets burned for Pandorum Tokens.
+* Pandorum Token is the way of paying users for finishing tasks or making proposals in the theoretical level

 #### User Impact ELO